tremor-rs/tremor-www/docs/tremor-script/index.md

 Block:
 > ![block grammar](grammar/diagram/Block.png)

 Effectors are the expressions evaluated when a case pattern and guard succeeded.
-Things are simple when using only a single expression as the match case effector.
 When we have to use multiple expressions to do some more complex processing, we need to separate those expressions with commas `,`:

 ```tremor
 use std::string;